 Of course, there are many times that we really do just want to understand our child's behavior.
 However, if the behavior seems irrational to us, it probably is—which means that the toddler, child, or teen (or spouse!) isn't in the rational part of their brain.
 No question, even a simple one, will produce the logical answer you want.
 The logical part of the brain is offline.
 And empathy will help the child feel safe and understood.

 The highest need of a developing brain is safety.
 And this is why empathy is important in child development.
 To develop naturally to their fullest potential, children (and teens) require a safe haven for experiencing and experimenting in the world.
-Through this exploration, they discover who they are; however, if they only seek to protect themselves from criticism, they may choose to give up who they are for the parent's approval.
+Through this exploration, they discover who they are; however, if they only seek to protect themselves from criticism, they may choose to give up who they are for their parent's approval.

 Related reading: "How to Build Healthy Emotional Development in Children"

 Let's take a situation that occasionally comes up with a teething toddler on a playdate.
 The parent has the best of intentions, thinking that playing with other children is great socialization as well as being an opportunity to help distract the restless toddler.
 And an added bonus: mom or dad gets to socialize with adults!
 But a teething toddler is often fussy, whiny, and sometimes inconsolable due to the discomfort.
-Sometimes so much so, that the child may bite the nearest thing in sight, even if it happens to be a playmate.
+Sometimes, so much so that the child may bite the nearest thing in sight, even if it happens to be a playmate.
 Guess what comes out of the parent's mouth?
 Yep.
 "Why did you bite your friend?"

 A very young child has no clue why they just bit a friend, especially since very little of the prefrontal cortex—the logical part of the mind—is even developed in a toddler.
 Understanding the brain development of a young child can ease the angst of parenting.
 To understand is to feel empathy.
 It's not time for toddler discipline; it's time for understanding and empathy.
 If the toddler could respond rationally, they might say something like this: